 Unlike most phone makers, OnePlus phones usually bundle limited apps.
 While it's great that you don't have to deal with unnecessary bloatware, the onboard apps are not enough for your daily usage.
-From making you more productive to editing pictures and videos, the OnePlus 6T is capable of so much.
+From making you more productive to editing pictures on the go, the OnePlus 6T is capable of so much.
 After all, you wouldn't want to use a Snapdragon 845-powered smartphone just as a phone, right?

 In this post, we have listed out some great apps which are a must-have for your new OnePlus 6T.
 Let's check them out.

 Wondershare's FilmoraGo is an easy-to-use video editor and is great for editing slow motion videos.
 From adding themes and filters to trimming videos and adding music, it lets you do a lot.
 Also, it's the perfect alternative to the built-in editing suite, which we can best describe as limited.